-- 1. Cut a piece of paper to fit and tape it onto the central portion of the metal plate. - 2.
-Determine the centre of gravity of the metal plate as follows.
+1. Cut a piece of paper to fit and tape it onto the central portion of the metal plate.

+2. Determine the centre of gravity of the metal plate as follows.
 Suspend the plate freely from a stable location using a paperclip through any of the holes in the plate.
 Hang a short string from the paperclip and add a small mass to the lower end of the string to form a plumb-bob.
 Carefully mark the position of the vertical string on the paper at two widely-spaced points.
 Suspend the plate at a different orientation and repeat the process.
-Repeat for a third orientation of the plate. - 3.
-Connect each pair of points using a ruler.
-If the resulting lines DO NOT cross exactly at (or VERY close to) a single point, add additional orientations/lines until three of them cross at (VERY close to) a single point; this point marks the centre of gravity of the plate. - 4.
-LEAVE the paper on the plate for the remainder of the lab.
+Repeat for a third orientation of the plate.

+3. Connect each pair of points using a sharp pencil and a ruler.
+If the resulting lines DO NOT cross exactly at (or VERY close to) a single point, add additional orientations/lines until three of your lines do so; this point marks the centre of gravity (CG) of the plate.

+4. LEAVE the paper on the plate for the remainder of the lab.